jendives2000/DJANGO/README.md

 ### Weird Error Message

-As I was going through the book, I encountered an error message:
+As I was going through the book, I encountered an **error message**:

 ![error message](image-2.png)

 I spent the next hour to figure out what happened, to triple check my code without any success.
 I decided to turn to claude.ai for help.
-And it told me the solution: a single '/' was missing, and the book DID NOT mention that.
+And it told me the solution: a single '/' was missing, and the book **DID NOT** mention that.
-I am guessing this is due to the fact that I am on a windows machine...
-Linux machines probably do not have this kind of errors...
+I am guessing this is **due to the fact that I am on a Windows machine...** Linux machines probably do not have this kind of errors...

-So this was related to the pattern definition in the urls.py file of the app  learning_log (line 12):
+So this was **related to the pattern definition in the urls.py file** of the app  learning_log (line 12):

 ![alt text](image-5.png)

 Without the first `'/'` before topics/ this would return the error message.
-What happened is that without this first '/' Django just thinks that the URL topics/ is part of the URL of index.
+What happened is that **without this first '/'** Django just thinks that the **URL topics/ is part of the URL of index**.
 And because the requests handler (views file) was set up to see it as a root and so not as part of the index URL, this is not working.

 ---